jpa102/ytvotes-myvideos/readme.md

 by getting my dislike data myself from youtube studio, this makes the votes extremely accurate, like 1:1

-## why are they far off compared to google's youtube api?
+## why are they far off compared to google's youtube api and return youtube dislike api?

 just like https://returnyoutubedislikeapi.com, i don't get to update them often. they will stay that way until i decide to

+## why are json files stored in their own directory?

+if you're the type of person to have all things in **one** place, there's this file named "allinone_data.json"

+they have their own directories because i use to fetch the json by their video id in the url path, example is https://raw.githubusercontent.com/jpa102/ytvotes-myvideos/main/videoids/g4vUisXDmTg/data.json